datacarpentry/OpenRefine-ecology-lesson/episodes/01-working-with-openrefine.md

     ![Split Column screen](../fig/ORSplitColumnScreen.png)

 5. Click `OK`.
 You'll get some new columns called `scientificName 1`, `scientificName 2`, and so on.
-6. Notice that in some cases `scientificName 1` and `scientificName 2` are empty.
-Why is this?
-What do you think we can do to fix this?

-> ## Solution
->
-> The entries that have data in `scientificName 3` and `scientificName 4` but not the first two `scientificName` columns
-> had an extra space at the beginning of the entry.
-Leading white spaces are very difficult to notice when cleaning data
-> manually.
-This is another advantage of using OpenRefine to clean your data.
-We'll look at how to
-> fix leading and trailing white spaces in a later exercise.
-{: .solution}

 > ## Exercise
 >